ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-extending-output.md

 	// ...
 } );

-// Adds a conversion dispatcher for both data and editing downcast pipelines. editor.conversion.for( 'downcast' ).add( dispatcher => {
+// Adds a conversion dispatcher for both the data and the editing downcast pipelines. editor.conversion.for( 'downcast' ).add( dispatcher => {
 	// ...
 } );